NTU Exchange Program

 The challenge of creating sustainable, healthy places has never been more pressing.
 The University of Illinois and National Taiwan University have developed a partnership to help address this challenge through the International Study of Landscapes and Health.

-The University of Illinois will host students from National Taiwan University during the fall semester, and NTU will host a spring semester program for students from the University of Illinois.
-Through this study abroad experience, Illinois students will learn a great deal about how landscapes impact human health and well-being.
+The University of Illinois hosts students from National Taiwan University during the fall semester, and NTU hosts a spring semester program for students from the University of Illinois.
+Through this study abroad experience, Illinois students learn a great deal about how landscapes impact human health and well-being.
 They also get to experience the thriving city of Taipei, outstanding food, and a culture that welcomes and prizes students.

-At the end of the semester spent at NTU, Illinois students will be able to:
+At the end of the semester spent at NTU, Illinois students are able to:

 - Speak basic Mandarin.